willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Some Windows Mixed Reality headsets, including the Acer OJO 500 and Samsung Odyssey+, have built-in Bluetooth radios for use with motion controllers.
 The motion controllers that come with these headsets are pre-paired to the headset from the factory, and do not require your PC to have a separate Bluetooth radio.
 These motion controllers _can_ be manually paired to your PC's Bluetooth radio, for example, for use with Windows Mixed Reality headsets that do not have built-in Bluetooth radios.
 To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, simply run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.

-## Firmware update issues

-### My Samsung Odyssey or Odyssey+ headset firmware update is getting stuck

-Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion apps.
-For more details and for help with Samsung firmware update issues, please reach out to Samsung Customer Service.

-If the firmware update process is getting stuck, and there has been no progress for more than five minutes:
-* Unplug all of your other USB devices temporarily and retry the firmware update.
-* Connect your Samsung headset to a different USB 3.0 port on your PC.
-* Disabling and/or uninstall any software installed that may interfere with firmware updates, like Gigabyte's AORUS App Center.
-* Use a different PC to perform the Samsung headset firmware update.

 ## Performance questions

 ### How can I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?